Can Meal Replacement Shakes Help You Lose Weight?

 They May Contain Unnecessary Added Ingredients

-While the ingredient lists vary, many meal replacement shakes contain unnecessary and unhealthy ingredients like added sugars, chemical preservatives, and artificial colors and flavorings.
+While the ingredient lists vary, many meal replacement shakes can be highly processed and may contain unnecessary and unhealthy ingredients like added sugars, chemical preservatives, and artificial colors and flavorings.

 Meal replacement shakes are often made of highly processed or artificial ingredients that don’t offer the quality of nutrition that whole foods will.